 Clear the way for P-Dog the militant, Made to steer and care for the indigent/Power to the people is a serious concept, Panthers prowl when I say to step

 Remember back when good rap was just a cool dance hit, even though it wasn’t saying shit/Well, them days is gone I don’t play that, Pick the punk and I’ll say like wack

-This is a short track, just a little over a minute, a rap about young Black boy getting assaulted by a group racist police for no reason, after which the boy decided to get gun to retaliate.
+This is a short track, just a little over a minute, a rap about a young Black boy getting assaulted by a group of racist police for no reason, after which the boy decided to get a gun to retaliate.

 Then boom, boom, boom now shit is equalized, when will when you suckers realize?/Black people simply ain’t havin’ that…We just hit back!

 Keep in mind, this was released 24 years ago.
 Considering recent events in New York (y’all know what I’m talking about) it looks like some people should’ve heeded this warning.

 Live long, be strong, and you’ll see, That better is a life lived long and carefree/Just stay on a righteous path, you’ll see the truth and won’t have to ask

 And uptempo rap with a positive message over a melodic beat.